Trips to London for Travel & Tourism Students

 The Tower of London

 Help to develop pupils’ understanding on the nature of authority and attitudes to crime and punishment in the early modern period on their school trip to Tower of London.
 An ideal opportunity for a more in-depth study of Guy Fawkes and his attempt to destroy the Houses of Parliament in 1605.

 Imperial War Museum

-After a major redevelopment in 2014, the museum now features groundbreaking new WWI Galleries which will present the story - how it started, why it continued and its global impact - through the lives of those who experienced it on both the front line and the home front.
+After a major redevelopment, the museum features groundbreaking WWI Galleries which will present the story - how it started, why it continued and its global impact - through the lives of those who experienced it on both the front line and the home front.
 The Witness to War atrium displays iconic larger objects including a Harrier, Spitfire and V2 rocket suspended from above.

 Jack the Ripper Walking Tour